user@portfolio

 Model Routing — The Biggest Money Saver

-Model routing is the idea of using different models for different types of tasks automatically.
-Instead of one expensive model doing everything, you set up a chain:
+Model routing is the idea of using different models for different agents or channels instead of one expensive model doing everything.
+You set up a cheap model as your default, then assign more capable models only where you actually need them:

 {